Last Updated August, 2020

 When I was growing up my father was teaching me that everything in life has a price connected to it and for whatever I consume I have to pay in one way or another.
 Thus, every time when I was offered a free something (like a service, gift, or favor), from a person I didn’t know, I was immediately getting reluctant and thinking of a scam or fraud.
 I grew up with the idea that free was only cheese in the mousetrap.

-You can imagine how I felt learning about the opportunity to stay for free with hosts around the world, using Couchsurfing or similar platforms.
-Yes, I know people are helping each other during the times of hardship, but it took a big leap of faith to accept an idea that there are those who open a door of their home to random guests because of the curiosity and kindness.
+You can imagine how I felt about the opportunity to stay for free with hosts around the world, using Couchsurfing or similar platforms.
+Yes, I know people are helping each other during times of hardship, but it took a big leap of faith to accept the idea that there are those who open a door of their home to random guests because of curiosity and kindness.